bwogit/CI_PP3_BATTLE/README.md

 - The function will first validate that the username and password are not empty and have at least 5 characters.

 - Then, it will authenticate with Google Sheets using the authenticate function, and retrieve the auth_dict worksheet.
 It will retrieve all rows in the worksheet as a list of dictionaries, and check if there's a row with the given username and password.

 - If the username and password match, the function will return True, indicating that the user has successfully signed in.
 - If the username and password don't match, the function will return False, indicating that the sign in failed.

 #### Sign up Option
 - The signup operation is used to create a new account on the system.
 In order to sign up, the user will need to provide a unique username and a password that meets certain requirements, such as being at least 5 characters long.
+- When the user selects option 2 he is required to enter a username with minimum 5 characters
+- if the user fails to meet the 5 charracter minimum they will get an error message (must be at least 5 characters)
+- if the user tries to enter a blank username a warning will indicate that a username cannot be blank
+- if the user meets all the criteria he is prompted to enter a password with at least 5 characters
+- if the password is < 5 characters or baknk he gets a warning ( invalid password must be at least 5 characters )